-Graduate Program Advisory Committee - When a student is accepted into a program, the department chair will appoint a faculty member as chairperson of the student's graduate program committee and two additional graduate faculty to serve as members of the student's advisory committee.
-The student shall seek the advice of the program advisor about enrollment, program planning (including any changes), qualifying examinations, submission of the Program of Study, research studies and/or thesis, comprehensive examinations, and eligibility for graduation.
-In all situations, the advisor shall work closely with other members of the advisory committee.
+Graduate Program Advisory Committee - When a student is accepted into a program, the department chair will appoint a faculty member as chairperson of the student's graduate program committee and two additional graduate faculty members to serve on the student's advisory committee.
+The student shall seek the advice of the program adviser about enrollment, program planning (including any changes), qualifying examinations, submission of the Program of Study, research studies and/or thesis, comprehensive examinations, and eligibility for graduation.
+In all situations, the adviser shall work closely with other members of the advisory committee.